NEPTUNE876/NEPTUNE876/README.md

 ## Hi all, im Ben! 👋

-I am currently working on project that will sim racers everywhere!
+I am currently working on project that will help sim racers everywhere!

 Keep your eyes peeled for the release and feel free to ping me if you want to find out more!